 This flat monthly fee-based model usually covers all remote and on-site support.
-The simplicity in the pricing is attractive to customers looking to avoid complex pricing structures and understand what they’re getting for their money.
+The simplicity in the managed service pricing is attractive to customers looking to avoid complex pricing structures and understand what they’re getting for their money.

 Per-User – a flat fee per month is charged per user.
 This pricing would include servicing both endpoints and servers, as the individual user accesses both.

 As both are viable options, it should be addressed when is each mode of pricing appropriate?